 Companies don’t want to spend inordinate amounts monitoring systems that cost peanuts to run.
 Fully managed CaaS orchestration is especially useful for discrete use cases that don’t require access to the underlying nodes, such as long-running data processing batch jobs or 3-D accelerated rendering queues, but it’s equally suited to autoscaling decoupled microservices.

 In a recent survey by Datadog, a significant share of cloud customers signaled interest in migrating Kubernetes clusters to fully managed serverless.
-That’s great news for the paradigm as a whole, but the success of modern serverless shouldn’t be confused for a real shift in provider philosophies.
+That’s great news for the paradigm as a whole, but the success of modern serverless shouldn’t be confused with a real shift in provider philosophies.
 All signs point to business as usual for the Big Three.

 Problems of Centralized Cloud – Cost is just the beginning

-The advent of multicloud may have forced big-box cloud providers to play nice, but their recent foray into fully managed orchestration should be viewed with caution.
+The advent of multi-cloud may have forced big-box cloud providers to play nice, but their recent foray into fully managed orchestration should be viewed with caution.
 Like the patented snare of a free introductory tier, sales materials that scream “no infrastructure expertise required” make it plain that rapid onboarding and lock-in continue to be the design pattern.
 Plenty of younger companies will find themselves too far gone to turn around.
 (Just imagine riding shotgun in a car that requires “no driving expertise.”)

 Then there’s the unforeseen cloud costs.
 Snappy lines like “scale down to zero” sound great, but the complexity of centralized vendor ecosystems also inevitably downstreams to price.
 Massive physical infrastructure directly inflates the cost of compute with allowances for operational overhead, site planning, and continuous hardware upgrades—not to mention some extra padding to subsidize the development of hundreds of productified services.

-Even if a particular solution does facilitate development, customers end up overpaying to keep the monolith of public cloud on life support.
+Even if a particular solution does facilitate development, customers end up overpaying to keep the monolith of the public cloud on life support.
 The usage-based fees for a container product from AWS can be several times more costly than a comparable service from alternative providers.
 Why pay for a household name when you don’t need the full line of accessories?

 Meet Salad Container Engine